aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-conversion/save-image-as-eps/_index.md

 - **Do I need a license for development?** A free trial works for evaluation; a license is required for production use
 - **Can I customize EPS output?** Yes—via `PsSaveOptions` (compression, color mode, etc.)

-## What is Aspose.Page?
+## What is aspose.page save eps?
-Aspose.Page is a Java API that enables developers to create, edit, and convert vector and raster graphics without relying on native graphics libraries.
-It supports PDF, EPS, SVG, and several raster formats, making it ideal for server‑side document processing and printing pipelines.
+Aspose.Page is a Java API that enables developers to create, edit, and convert both vector and raster graphics without relying on native graphics libraries.
+The **aspose.page save eps** function specifically lets you turn raster images into device‑independent EPS files, making them ideal for server‑side document processing and printing pipelines.

 ## Why Save Images as EPS?
 - **Scalable Vector Output:** EPS stores graphics in a device‑independent format, preserving quality at any resolution.